 After the program I felt like I had a much better understanding, so I was more confident and always relaxed.
 I got the job and I’ve been here for three months.

 It’s amazing to me that I got a job at a leading Hadoop company.
 I owe that 100% to Jesse.

 I’ve spent years teaching Data Engineers and Data Scientists at Fortune 100 companies and startups alike.
 I’ve taught thousands of Software Engineers the skills and the real-world applications to become Data Engineers.
 I want to help you become one too.

 - Not having to worry that you’re wasting your time on the technologies, outdated materials, or flat-out wrong materials.

 - Learning the ways companies are using Big Data in the real world from an expert in the field.

 - Getting your dream job as a Data Scientist or Data Engineer at your dream company.

-He trains at companies ranging from startups to Fortune 100 companies on Big Data.
-This includes training on cutting edge technology like Apache Kafka, Apache Hadoop and Apache Spark.
-He has taught thousands of students the skills to become Data Engineers.
+He mentors companies all over the world ranging from startups to Fortune 100 companies on Big Data.
+This includes projects using cutting-edge technologies like Apache Kafka, Apache Hadoop, and Apache Spark.

-He is widely regarded as an expert in the field and his novel teaching practices.
-Jesse is published on O’Reilly and Pragmatic Programmers.
-He has been covered in prestigious publications such as The Wall Street Journal, CNN, BBC, NPR, Engadget, and Wired.
+He is widely regarded as an expert in the field and for his novel teaching practices.
+Jesse is published on Apress, O’Reilly, and Pragmatic Programmers.
+He has been covered in prestigious publications such as The Wall Street Journal, Harvard Business Review, CNN, BBC, NPR, Engadget, and Wired.